 Potential risks: Antibody formation leading to changes in clinical effect Antibodies to exogenously delivered insulin are common with insulin treatment but are not often clinically significant.
-In NN1436-4383 clinical trial, the proportion of subjects with anti-insulin antibodies was higher with insulin icodec (82.1%) than insulin glargine (35.0%).
-Maximum level of antibody response was higher against insulin icodec than insulin glargine.
-No apparent relationship between antibody titres and change in HbA {1c} or weekly insulin dose was observed.
-Blood samples will be taken for analysis of serum antibodies against insulin icodec at pre-first dose time point.
+In NN1436-4383 clinical trial, the proportion of subjects with anti-insulin antibodies was higher with insulin icodex (82.1%) than insulin glargine (35.0%).
+Maximum level of antibody response was higher against insulin icodex than insulin glargine.
+No apparent relationship between antibody titres and change in HbA1c or weekly insulin dose was observed.
+Blood samples will be taken for analysis of serum antibodies against insulin icodex at pre-first dose time point.
 Then at appropriate time points during the trial and at the end of trial visit.
-Confirmed anti-insulin icodec antibody positive samples will have an antibody titer value determined and will be further tested for cross-reactivity to endogenous insulin.
+Confirmed anti-insulin icodex antibody positive samples will have an antibody titer value determined and will be further tested for cross-reactivity to endogenous insulin.
 There will be a close monitoring of the glycemic control on subject level during the trial.
 In case lack of clinical effect is observed, rescue medication will be provided if deemed necessary.
-In the case of systemic hypersensitivity reaction blood sampling for assessment of antibodies against insulin icodec, as well as other assessments will be conducted.
-For more information, please refer to Sections 8.9.2 and 10.3.3 .
-Trial procedures Potential risk: COVID-19 infection in relation to participation in trial Patients may be exposed to the risk of COVID-19 transmission and infection in relation to site visits if an outbreak is ongoing in the given country.
-The risk of COVID-19 transmission in relation to site visits is overall considered to be low, however this may vary between geographical area.
-To minimize the risk as much as possible, the following measures have been taken: • Cautious patient recruitment planning ensures controlled patient enrolment in countries where the COVID-19 pandemic is evaluated to be sufficiently under control, and at sites where health care resources are evaluated to be adequate.• On-site visits will be well-prepared and as short as possible.
-Physical contact between patients and site staff will be limited to the extent possible, and protective measures will be implemented (e.g. use of masks, sanitizers, no aerosol-generating procedures etc. according to the local practice).• A COVID-19 mitigation plan has been developed for this trial which lists the additional actions to consider in case a site or country are locked down and subjects cannot attend on-site visits.
+In the case of systemic hypersensitivity reaction blood sampling for assessment of antibodies against insulin icodex, as well as other assessments will be conducted.
+For more information, please refer to Section 8.9.2 and Appendix 3 (Section 10.3.3). --- -- ---